Ex-Student Pastor Accused & Arrested For Sending Nude Pics To Underage Girl And Is Suspected For 20 Others

 Timothy “Timmy” Jeltema, a 28-year-old ex-student pastor at Champion Forest Baptist Church in Tomball, Texas, has been accused of sending nude photos of himself to a minor, as KPRC Click 2 Houston reports.
 The girl’s family and church alerted authorities on June 9, and Timothy Jeltema was arrested on June 12 for the solicitation of a minor.
 The suspect is still behind bars and is being held without bond.
 The Tomball Police Department says that the young girl received numerous nude photos from Jeltema, and according to the KPRC report, the minor says that he requested that she send him explicit photos and asked to have sex with her.

 As ABC13 documented, and as seen in the Tomball Police Department video below, detectives believe that Jeltema has requested nude photos of 20 to 25 other young girls between the ages of 14 and 17.
-Police say that several more juveniles have come forward with accusations, and that the they may not all be church members.
-As a student pastor, Timothy made several out-of-state trips to New Orleans, Louisiana and Panama City, Florida.
+Police say that several more juveniles have come forward with accusations, and that they may not all be church members.
+As a student pastor, Timothy made several out-of-state trips to New Orleans, Louisiana, and Panama City, Florida.
 Jeltema, originally from Clearwater, Florida, used the below social media handles on Snapchat and Instagram.
 The Tomball Police Department is requesting that anyone who is following the accounts, or anyone who has be contacted by Jeltema, to call Detective Smith at 281-290-1315.

 - b.rice12